Country fact file

 Public holidays

-Because if its multiculturalism, Malaysia has a generous allocation of public holidays, with around 14 dates observed nationally each year and various additional state holidays celebrated around the country.
+Because of its multiculturalism, Malaysia has a generous allocation of public holidays, with around 14 dates observed nationally each year and various additional state holidays celebrated around the country.
 Most employees are entitled to at least ten public holidays as paid leave.
 For a more comprehensive guide to holiday dates, including state lists and explanations of the law surrounding public holiday allowances, visit the Public Holidays Malaysia website.

 Public holiday dates